We are currently recruiting for several amazing employment opportunities. View job descriptions here.

 What Time Can I Check In?

-Feel free to arrive any time after 2 pm; room keys are available through the Office after 4 pm.
+Feel free to arrive at Esalen any time after 2 pm.
+Room keys are available from the Gate or the Office after 2:30 pm.
+Room check-out is 10:30 am on the day of departure.

 Can I Bring a Guest or my Spouse?